cozy/cozy-notes/README.md

 yarn link cozy-ui
 ```

-[Cozy-client-js] is our API library that provides an unified API on top of the cozy-stack.
-If you need to develop / hack cozy-client-js in parallel of your application, you can use the same trick that we used with [cozy-ui]: yarn linking.
+[Cozy-client] is our API library that provides an unified API on top of the cozy-stack.
+If you need to develop / hack cozy-client in parallel of your application, you can use the same trick that we used with [cozy-ui]: yarn linking.

 ### Tests